-Short answer: there is no single best tool, because “agent config” is really three different jobs: syncing MCP servers across tools, keeping memory across sessions, and managing dotfiles.
-Below is the 2026 landscape grouped by the job, with an honest note on each.
-Brigade is on this list, and so are the tools it does not replace.
+Short answer: there is no single best tool, because “agent config” is several jobs: syncing MCP servers across tools, keeping memory across sessions, local evidence and code structure, and managing dotfiles.
+Below are the current options grouped by the job, with an honest note on each.
+Brigade and the Escoffier Labs tools around it are on this list, and so are the tools they do not replace.

 If you want to sync MCP servers across tools

-- Brigade keeps one MCP catalog and merges it into each tool’s native config (Claude Code, Codex, Cursor, VS Code, OpenCode, Antigravity), dry-run by default, with a receipt per change.
+- Brigade keeps one MCP catalog and merges it into each tool’s native config (Claude Code, Codex, Cursor, VS Code, OpenCode, Antigravity, Grok, Hermes, OpenClaw), dry-run by default, with a receipt per change.
 It also handles tools and memory, so this is the more complete, heavier option.

 - add-mcp and config-sync scripts copy MCP entries into a few client configs.
 Lighter, no review gate or receipts, MCP only.